NethermindEth/starknet-abi/README.md

 ## Contributing

 We value community contributions and are eager to support your involvement.
-If you find a bug or have suggestions for new features, please [open an issue](https://github.com/NethermindEth/starknet-abi/issues/new) or submit a [pull request](https://github.com/NethermindEth/starknet-abi/pulls).
+If you encounter any bugs or have suggestions for new features, please [open an issue](https://github.com/NethermindEth/starknet-abi/issues/new) or submit a [pull request](https://github.com/NethermindEth/starknet-abi/pulls).

 ## License